pts/insight-mininasm/README.txt

 Detection and use of local ./nasm-0.98.39.li3 executable program was added to compile.sh.

+Detection and use of kvikdos and local nasm98.exe executable program was added to compile.sh.
+This is for running the DOS 8086 host version of NASM in a DOS emulator, to double check that it generates the same output as the Linux host version.

 Step 4.
 Change the source code so that it builds with mininasm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~